2019 Kuopio college stabbing

-The Kuopio school stabbing occurred on 1 October 2019 at Savo Vocational College in Kuopio, Northern Savonia, Finland.
-Armed with a longsword, 25-year-old student Joel Otto Aukusti Marin killed a female student and wounded eleven others.
+On 1 October 2019, 24-year-old student Joel Otto Aukusti Marin fatally stabbed a female student and wounded 11 others at Savo Vocational College, located in the premises of Herman Shopping Center in Kuopio, North Savo, Finland.
+Armed with a longsword, Marin killed a female student and wounded eleven others.
 He also carried an air pistol which was not used during the attack; it was initially mistaken for a real firearm.
 The attack ended when a policewoman shot and wounded Marin.

 Attack

 On the morning of the attack at approximately 9:00, Marin arrived on a bicycle to a post office adjacent to a supermarket.
 He entered the supermarket first and purchased several items: a 2 kg grain-fed pork neck, scissors, paper clips, an Ultra Red Monster Energy drink, a Red Bull, and two Erdinger beer bottles.
 After purchasing the items, Marin entered the post office to pick up a longsword he purchased online.
 He would leave the post office at 9:17.

 At his apartment, Marin shredded his bank card and destroyed his computer's hard drive.
 He also tested his longsword on the pork neck he purchased before leaving it in his fridge.
 At 12:25, Marin arrived at the Savo Vocational College, located in the premises of the Herman shopping mall.

 The attack began in a computer lab classroom.
 At the time of the attack, 18 students and one teacher were in the classroom.
 Marin knocked on the door to the classroom and was let in by the teacher.
 Students in the classroom described how Marin arrived to class with a "long bag", took out a longsword and began stabbing people.
 Marin began the attack by striking the teacher multiple times with his sword.
 He then turned towards the students and began attacking them as they tried to flee.
 Marin stabbed nine of the students, killing one, while nine other students escaped the classroom unharmed.
 A male teacher walking in the hallway noticed several people fleeing from the classroom that was being attacked.
 He entered the doorway and noticed Marin repeatedly stabbing a woman with his sword.
 The male teacher called out to Marin, which caught his attention.
 Marin approached the male teacher and struck his wrist with the sword.
 The male teacher ran out of the classroom along with the woman who was attacked by Marin.
 The mortally wounded woman collapsed in the hallway.
 Several teachers tried to carry her, but Marin scared them off.
 The woman who collapsed would turn out to be the only fatality in the attack.
 After scaring off the teachers in the hallway, Marin re-entered the classroom, put down his backpack, and began pouring gasoline from a bottle.
 Marin used a lighter on the gasoline and started a fire.
 In the process, his backpack, which contained several Molotov cocktails, caught on fire.
 Marin left the room and headed downstairs to the Herman shopping mall.
 The fire was quickly extinguished.